wessenstam/demoguide/docs/secretserver/mod3/mod3.md

 On this Secret you can see that we have a number of different launching options that look similar to the standard launching function, however the actual launch itself will be drive as a RemoteApp.
 This means that on your client it will look and feel the same as if you had done a direct RDP launch, however the actual application itself is actually running on the Session Connector host (it's a virtualized app).

-Go ahead and try launching the **Session Connector RDP** option and at the prompt enter "sspm.thylab.local".
+Go ahead and try launching the **Session Connector RDP** option and at the prompt enter "sspm.delinealabs.local".
 This will download a RDP file you can open.
-If you open this a new screen will appear and click **Connect** twice so the connection will be made to the SSPM.thylab.local server via the RDS01 (RDS server)
+If you open this a new screen will appear and click **Connect** twice so the connection will be made to the SSPM.delinealabs.local server via the RDS01 (RDS server)

 ![secrets](images/lab006.png)